 - Cert.
 MBSR (Mindfulness based stress reduction)

 - (OCST 4) Audio and Webcam (ACTO Approved Training)

 As part of my commitment to continuing professional development (CPD) I regularly attend further courses and workshops.
 This allows me to integrate other approaches and techniques into my work and to maintain professional standards.

-I have extensive experience of working with clients who present with a range of different issues and concerns both in the long and short term.
-I worked within a private counselling practice for 6 years, part of that time as deputy manager and currently in my own private practice.
-I have also worked for various charitable organisations in the voluntary sector some of which include supporting victims of crime, cancer patients and their families and counselling victims of domestic abuse.
+I have experience of working within a private therapy practice, part of that time as deputy manager and currently in my own private practice.
+I have also worked for various charitable organisations in the voluntary sector some of which include supporting victims of crime, cancer patients and their families and providing therapy for women who have experienced domestic abuse.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).